R2Northstar/NorthstarDocs/docs/Modding/plugins/introduction.md

 - A small plugin [""framework""](https://github.com/uniboi/NSPluginTemplate/) to show the basics of writing plugins and Squirrel bindings in C

-- A complete [rust plugin library](https://crates.io/crates/rrplug) that allows you to easily integrate safely with large parts of the engine itself
+- A complete [Rust plugin library](https://crates.io/crates/rrplug) that allows you to easily integrate safely with large parts of the engine itself